 - read every book on my chosen subject that I can lay my hands-on

 - interview Moms who will feature in the book

 - and start writing the dedication, the foreword, bits of chapters, slowly piecing the book together

-But all the while a fear is lurking in the back of the mind – how will I MARKET my book when its written?
+But all the while fear is lurking in the back of the mind – how will I MARKET my book when it’s written?

 How do I get readers to buy my book?

-So I start researching this… and I’m so glad I did because this is how I got HERE.
+So I start researching this… and I’m so glad I did because this is how I found Wealthy Affiliate.

-This is how I got to create my own websites, and learn about…
+This is where I got to create my own websites and learn about…

 - Writing rich content to attract your audience